monomelodies/cesession/README.md

 session_start();
 ```

+Alternatively, there is also a `Memcached` handler.
+Since objects stored in
+Memcached can be deleted at any time, this should only be used as a fallback in
+conjunction with a more persistent handler like `Pdo`.

+### Database tables
+Example schemas are included in the `./info` directory.
+These contain the
+minimum columns needed for the `Pdo` handler to work; depending on your needs
+you can add extra columns (e.g. `auth` for the currently logged in user's id).

 ## Registering handlers
 To register a handler, simply call the `registerHandler` method on the
 `$session` object and pass in a handler object.
 Each handler object _must_